Conan Doyle: The Problem of Thor Bridge Summary

 Attracted to Miss Dunbar and not being able to marry her, he had ventured into trying and please her with benevolent gestures towards helping less fortunate people.

-Holmes would never let discrepancies in the assassination scenario pass unnoticed:
+Holmes would never let discrepancies pass unnoticed:

 Please, leave a comment about Conan Doyle: The Problem of Thor Bridge Summary.